seanpm2001/Seanpm2001-DRM-Blocklist/OldVersions/README/English/1/README.txt

 - 2024.04.21 - All trailing backslashes removed from Host Files, all lists are now functional.
 Thanks to [:octocat: `Iam-Py-test`](https://github.com/iam-py-test) for helping out and being the first external contributor to the project.
 - 2024.04.25 - I came back to the project today to find 2 new issues from 3 days ago.
 I fixed 1 of them (a syntax error) while I am in the process of fixing the second one (regarding Clean Lists) this update introduces clean list variants of all 10 blocklists.
 Thanks to [:octocat: `Spirillen`](https://github.com/spirillen/) for the bug report, and the suggestions.
 - 2026.08.20 - I came back to this project, and added support for uBlock Origin, making these blocklists functional.
+- 2026.08.22 - The project was modernized, blocklists were updated, and the project was relicensed, now using the UNLICENSE, instead of the GNU General Public License V3.

 </details> <!-- End of major updates section !-->